-A 50/30/20 budget, also known as the 50/30/20 rule, is one that divides all your expenses into three categories: needs, wants, and savings/debt.
-With this system, 50 percent of the after-tax monthly income goes to needs, 30 percent to wants, and 20 percent to savings and debt repayment.
+A 50/30/20 budget (or 50/30/20 rule) is one that divides all your expenses into three categories: needs, wants, and savings/debt.
+Here’s the breakdown of how to divvy up your after-tax monthly income:

-Living expenses like a mortgage, groceries, or transit expenses (gas, a train ticket) would be categorized as needs, while movie tickets and camping gear would be labeled wants.
+Living expenses like mortgage, groceries, or transit expenses (gas, metro pass) would be categorized as needs, while movie tickets and camping gear would be labeled wants.
 Retirement contributions and student loan payments would fall in the savings and debt category.

 The biggest question most people have when creating a budget is whether they’re spending too much on an item.
 Rather than fretting about how much you spend on, say, gas or coffee, this system allows you to create a general spending structure without the need to delve into specifics.

-To get started, write down all your monthly expenses and decide whether each is a want, need, or saving/debt payment.
+To get started, write down all your monthly expenses and categorize by wants, needs, or saving/debt payments.
 Add up the total of each category to see an initial breakdown of your spending habits.
 Ideally, you should land as close to 50/30/20 as possible.